-Tires offer the necessary grip when driving.
-With continued use, the threads wear out and this can decrease traction between the car and road.
+Tires provide the necessary grip while driving.
+With continued use, the threads wear out and this can reduce the traction between the car and the road.

-Driving with old and worn out tires is extremely dangerous – especially when it comes to breaking.
+Driving with old and worn tires is extremely dangerous – especially when braking.

-Extreme hot weather has a negative effect on tires.
-It is recommended that you change your tires after 6 years.
-You can do this sooner if you have experienced more punctures or you travel a lot.
+Extremely hot weather has a negative effect on the tires.
+It is recommended to change the tires after 6 years.
+You can do this earlier if you have had more punctures or are on the road a lot.